octoshrimpy/bulma-o-steps/_site/README.md

 This is an extension for the [Bulma CSS Framework](http://bulma.io).

-It adds a `steps` component to track progress in multi-step forms or wizards.
+It adds an in-depth `steps` component to track progress in multi-step forms or wizards.
 Original written by [aramvisser](https://github.com/aramvisser) over at [his original repo](https://aramvisser.github.io/bulma-steps)

 [![Steps example for a checkout form](steps-example.png)](https://octoshrimpy.github.io/bulma-o-steps)